 9 Holes were subsequently laid out on Cleadon Hills with a total yardage of 2540.
 The Official opening of the course was on 28th October 1893.

 In 1903/1904 the course was extended to eighteen holes, taking in land around the Mill on Cleadon Hills.
+In 1912 Dr. Mackenzie who designed Augusta National , Alwoodley and Moortown was engaged in a course redesign.
 In the years from 1922 to 1928, course alterations produced the current layout.

 To celebrate the Club’s centenary in 1993, a history of the Golf Club was produced by Mr. M. Byrne, a local schoolmaster.
 Limited copies of this booklet are available from the Manager.